embvm/embvm-core/docs/development/developer_guide.md

 Good comments explain the code and are updated when the code is modified.
 Trivial comments add useless clutter.
 Obsolete comments are useless and confusing.

-Though self-explanatory code is often feasible, language semantics limit your explainations.
-For example, if your code has an emtpy `catch` clause to ignore file access errors, how can you make it self-explanatory?
+Though self-explanatory code is often feasible, language semantics limit your explanations.
+For example, if your code has an empty `catch` clause to ignore file access errors, how can you make it self-explanatory?
 In this situation, a comment can explain the *purpose* of the empty `catch` clause.

 Comments should immediately precede the statements they describe.